Chapter 5 Conditionals and recursion

 In Python 3, this example does not cause an error; the division operator performs floating-point division even with integer operands.

-Fermat's Last Theorem says that there are no integers $a$, $b$, and $c$ such that
+Fermat’s Last Theorem says that there are no positive integers a, b, and c such that

 If you are given three sticks, you may or may not be able to arrange them in a triangle.
 For example, if one of the sticks is 12 inches long and the other two are one inch long, it is clear that you will not be able to get the short sticks to meet in the middle.
 For any three lengths, there is a simple test to see if it is possible to form a triangle: